 Integration testing can be approached from many different angles \cite{Jin1998, Offutt2000b}.
 Among others, \textit{dataflow analysis} seeks to identify possible interactions between the definition and usage (def-use) of a variable.
 Various coverage criteria based on intra- (for class unit testing) and inter-class (for class integration testing) def-uses have been defined over the years~\cite{Su2017, Harrold1994, Souter2003, Alexander2000, Alexander2010, vivanti2013search, Denaro2015}.
 Dataflow analysis faces several challenges, including the scalability of the algorithms to identify def-use pairs \cite{Denaro2008} and the number of test objectives that is much higher for dataflow criteria compared to \textit{control flow} ones like branch and branch pair coverage \cite{Su2017, vivanti2013search}.

 In our case, we focus on \textbf{class integration testing} between a caller and a callee~\cite{scott1997building}.
 Class integration testing aims to assess whether two or more classes work together properly by thoroughly testing their interactions~\cite{scott1997building}.
 Our idea is to complement unit test generation for a class under test by looking at its integration with other classes using \textbf{control flow analysis}.
-To that end, we define a novel structural adequacy criterion called \textbf{Coupled Branches Coverage} (CBC), targeting specific integration points between two classes.
+To that end, we define a novel structural adequacy criterion called the \textbf{Coupled Branches Coverage} criterion (CBC), targeting specific integration points between two classes.
 Coupled branches are pairs of branches $\langle r, e\rangle$, with $r$ a branch of the caller, and $e$ a branch of the callee, such that an integration test that exercises branch $r$ also indirectly exercises branch $e$.

 Furthermore, we implement a search-based approach that generates integration-level test suites leveraging the CBC criterion.
-We coin our approach \integration (for \underline{cl}ass \underline{in}tegration testin{\underline g}). \cling uses a state-of-the-art many-objective solver that generates test suites maximizing the number of covered coupled branches.
+We name our approach \integration (for \underline{cl}ass \underline{in}tegration testin{\underline g}). \cling uses a state-of-the-art many-objective solver that generates test suites maximizing the number of covered coupled branches.
 For the guidance, \cling uses novel search heuristics defined for each pair of coupled branches (the search objectives).

 We conducted an empirical study on 140 well-distributed (in terms of complexity and coupling) pairs of caller and callee classes extracted from five open-source Java projects.
-Our results show that \cling can achieve up to 99\% CBC scores, with an average CBC coverage of 49\% across all pairs of classes.
-We analyzed the benefits of the integration-level test cases generated by \cling compared to unit-level tests generated by \evosuite \cite{Fraser2011}, the state-of-the-art generator of unit-level tests, and \randoop \cite{Pacheco2007}, a random-based unit test case generator.
+Our results show that \cling can achieve up to 99\% CBC coverage, with an average of 49\% across all pairs of classes.
+We analyzed the benefits of the integration-level test cases generated by \cling compared to unit-level tests generated by \evosuite \cite{Fraser2011}, the state-of-the-art generator of unit-level tests, and random tests generated by \randoop \cite{Pacheco2007}, a random-based test case generator.
 In particular, we assess whether integration-level tests generated by \cling can kill mutants and detect faults that would remain uncovered when relying on other generated tests given the same generation budget.